smartcube12/Alt-submission/README.md

-For some reason I had issues submitting but i realized a link could do the same thing The following is my R Markup file in text which can be copied and pasted into your desired RStudio and ran
+For some reason I had issues submitting but i realized a link could do the same thing.
+The following is my R Markup file in text which can be copied and pasted into your desired RStudio and ran. /n Alternativly you can download using the link below

 <a href="file.txt">Download File</a>